Destiny 2 best PvE weapons for raids, dungeons & Lost Sectors (Season of the Witch)

 Thunderlord is a classic that has been around since the beginning of the original Destiny.
 This beastly Machine Gun does Arc damage and strikes the enemy with bursts of lightning for extra damage.

 With the catalyst, you will basically never need to reload the gun.
 You can fire hundreds of rounds from this weapon at a raid boss without stopping, making it an exceptional weapon to bring into raids.
-Season of the Witch has less of a focus on Arc compared to the previous season, but Thunderlord is still an extremely strong and accessible option for PvE.
+Season of the Wish has less of a focus on Arc compared to previous seasons, but Thunderlord is still an extremely strong and accessible option for PvE.

 Grand Overture